 Stir, and strain into a chilled cocktail glass.

-Cut a thin swatch of lemon peel, twist over the drink and discard.
+Twist a thin swath of lemon peel over the drink and discard.